aopem/PsJsonQuery/README.md

 - Changes made using `SetPath()` can be seen immediately if calling the `Paths()` function, but will not be outputted to a file until a `Save()` call is completed.
 - Square brackets "[]" are optional in queries involving arrays or array elements.
-- Cannot currently perform queries similar to `.json.query.array[].property` to get a list of property names.
-Instead must use something like `$PJson.Query(.json.query.array[].property) | ConvertFrom-Json | Select-Object -Property property`.
+- Cannot currently perform queries similar to `.json.query.array[].property` to get a list of all "property" values in "array".
+  Instead must use something like `$PJson.Query(.json.query.array[]) | ConvertFrom-Json | Select-Object -Property property`.
 - Queries output in JSON format, so `ConvertFrom-Json` should be used before doing any object manipulation.

 ##### Example Usage Cases